 WhatsApp’s policy changes indicate that Facebook intends to focus its future efforts on audiences abroad, where it enjoys an overwhelming share of all things internet, and especially in developing markets, where privacy laws aren’t as stringent.

-WhatsApp’s privacy woes lead to gain for other messaging apps that will gradually move towards monetization.
+WhatsApp’s privacy woes lead to gains for other messaging apps that will gradually move towards monetization.

 Downloads of alternative end-to-end encrypted messaging apps such as Signal and Telegram got a major boost as users looked for a substitute to Facebook-owned WhatsApp.
 However, these platforms are far behind WhatsApp in terms of their respective life cycle.